apple/foundationdb/design/recovery-internals.md

 The recovery process is like a state machine, changing from one state to the next state.
 We will describe in the rest of this document what each phase does to drive the recovery to the next state.

-Recovery tracks the information of each recovery phase in “MasterRecoveryState” trace event.
+Recovery tracks the information of each recovery phase in `MasterRecoveryState` trace event.
 By checking the message, we can find which phase the recovery is stuck at.
+The status used in the `MasterRecoveryState` trace event is defined as `RecoveryStatus` structure in `RecoveryState.h`.
+The status, instead of the name of the 9 phases, is typically used in diagnosing production issues.

 ## Phase 1: READING_CSTATE

 This phase reads the coordinated state (cstate) from coordinators.
-The cstate includes the DBCoreState structure which describes the transaction systems (such as transaction logs (tLog) and tLogs’ configuration, logRouterTags (the number of log router tags), txsTags, old generation's tLogs, and recovery count) that exist before the recovery.
+The cstate includes the DBCoreState structure which describes the transaction systems (such as transaction logs (tLog) and tLogs’ configuration, logRouterTags (the number of log router tags), txsTags, old generations' tLogs, and recovery count) that exist before the recovery.
 The coordinated state can have multiple generations of tLogs.

-The transaction system states before the recovery is the starting point for the current recovery to construct the configuration of the next-generation transaction system.
+The transaction system state before the recovery is the starting point for the current recovery to construct the configuration of the next-generation transaction system.
 Note FDB’s transaction system’s generation increases for each recovery.

 ## Phase 2: LOCKING_CSTATE

 This phase locks the coordinated state (cstate) to make sure there is only one master who can change the cstate.
 Otherwise, we may end up with more than one master accepting commits after the recovery.
 To achieve that, the master needs to get currently alive tLogs’ interfaces and sends commands to tLogs to lock their states, preventing them from accepting any further writes.

-FDB lets the current alive tLogs to use the master’s interface to register each tLog’s interface to master.
+Recall that `ServerDBInfo` has master's interface and is propogated by CC to every process in a cluster.
+The current running tLogs can use the master interface in its `ServerDBInfo` to send itself's interface to master.
 Master simply waits on receiving the TLogRejoinRequest streams: for each tLog’s interface received, the master compares the interface id with the tLog id read from cstate.
 Once the master collects enough old tLog interfaces, it will use the interfaces to lock those tLogs.
 The logic of collecting tLogs’ interfaces is implemented in `trackRejoins()` function.
 The logic of locking the tLogs is implemented in `epochEnd()` function in TagPartitionedLogSystems.actor.cpp.

-Once we lock the cstate, we bump the recoveryCount and write the cstate to kill the other recovery attempts.
-This makes the other attempts know they are died and do not recruit more tLogs.
-If we do not do this, there will be many recovery attempts which recruit tLogs and can make system out of memory.
+Once we lock the cstate, we bump the recoveryCount and write the cstate to signal to the other recovery attempts that they should not recruit more tLogs.
+If we do not do this, there could be many recovery attempts that recruit tLogs and cause the system to run out of memory.
 This operation is the reason why every recovery bumps the recoveryCount (epoch) by 2 instead of 1.

 *How does each tLog know the current master’s interface?*